 The 2017 Sacramento Press Club Journalism Scholarships

 Thank you for considering a donation to the Sacramento Press Club’s journalism scholarship program.
 The Sacramento Press Club, a nonprofit, public benefit 501(c)(3) corporation, has been awarding scholarships to journalism students in California since 1974.
 Your tax deductible donation will help us continue to support the next generation of California journalists.
 A receipt for your donation will be mailed to your credit card billing address.
 The Sacramento Press Club is proud to honor Earl “Squire” Behrens, Jean Stephens, Jerry Gillam, Dan Walters and Nereida Skelton with journalism scholarships permanently named in their honor.
-In 2015, we are also pleased to honor Joan Lunden and Bob Fairbanks.
+In 2015, we are also pleased to honor Doug Willis and Bob Schmidt.

 Earl “Squire” Behrens, a former political editor of the San Francisco Chronicle who covered the state Capitol for a half-century.
 He wrote the widely read column Political Notes.
 Behrens was described by his fellow SF Chronicle columnist Herb Caen this way: “The Squire was a delightful fellow and a stern judge of character.”